-The first step to making the most of your visit to a state park is picking the right park.
+The first step when visiting your state park is picking the right park.
 Most state parks offer hiking trails, but some offer other amenities such as a swimming pool, horseback riding, a nature center, playgrounds, and even Inns.
-So a simple visit to a state park could easily turn into a weekend adventure!

 Before you decide which park to visit, think about what you want to do.
 If a little bit of hiking is all you are after, perhaps visiting a less popular park or one with fewer amenities is a better choice.
 You’ll enjoy your day with fewer crowds.